gwleuverink/bundle/docs/introduction.md

 ### The `_bundle()` helper function

-After you use `<x-bundle />` somewhere in your template a global `_bundle` function will become available on the window object.
+After you use `<x-import />` somewhere in your template a global `_bundle` function will become available on the window object.

 You can use this function to fetch the bundled import by the name you've passed to the `as` argument.